-Before accepting that your super fund’s retirement calculator is able to accurately predict the future, it’s worth understanding a little about how these retirement simulators work.
+But before assuming your retirement income is taken care of, it’s worth understanding a little about how these retirement simulators work.

 Reasonable or not?
 Rules for super calculators

-This discretion given to super funds means the assumptions used in retirement calculators vary significantly, but as long as they are “reasonable” ASIC accepts them.
+This discretion given to super funds means the assumptions used in retirement calculators vary significantly, but as long as they are ‘reasonable’ ASIC accepts them.

-Default returns: assumptions matter
+Default returns: Assumptions matter

 Different assumptions lead to very different outcomes, particularly when it comes to investment returns over the 20 or 30 years you may be saving for your retirement.

 When projecting your future account balance, some super funds use investment returns before fees and taxes, while others use investment return after tax and fees, and still others use a mix.
 Also, no consistency exists between the assumed investment returns for the typical investment options offered to members in a super fund.

-Even on a straightforward investment option like cash, SuperGuide found one retail super fund assumed a default investment return of 2.25%, while an industry super fund retirement calculator assumed the investment return was 3.2%.
-For growth investment options (70% growth and 30% defensive assets), default investment returns ranged from 4.2% for a retail super fund calculator through to 7.2% for a large corporate super fund.
+Even on a straightforward investment option like cash, SuperGuide found one retail super fund assumed a default investment return of 3.2%, while an industry super fund’s retirement calculator assumed an investment return of 2.125% and a corporate fund assumed 4.3%.

-Investment returns: every year is different
+Investment returns: Every year is different

-Another common problem with retirement calculators is that most of them assume the investment return you receive on your account balance stays exactly the same across the entire period you are saving for retirement, or while you are in retirement.
+Another common problem with retirement calculators is most of them assume the investment return you receive on your account balance stays exactly the same across the entire period you are saving for retirement, or while you are in retirement.

 Retirement calculators tend to use a long-term average investment return and assume it will be the same each and every year over the period being calculated, which could be as long as 20 or 30 years.

-Investment returns for any asset are never the same year in, year out, so the result shown by the retirement calculator is really just a guess.
+Investment returns for any asset are never the same year in, year out, so the result shown by the retirement calculator is really just a calculated guess.
 Younger super fund members may find the ups and downs in the investment returns they receive over 30 years even out over time to be somewhere near the average, but older super fund members are unlikely to have sufficient time to see the gyrations of investment markets smoothed out in the same way.

 Although online calculators all include warnings in their instructions and assumptions about the risks involved in using long-term average investment returns, few members really understand the limitations of this approach.

-Tax and wage growth: yet more assumptions
+Tax and wage growth: Yet more assumptions

 If all this uncertainty isn’t enough, retirement calculators make widely varied assumptions about other important figures like tax rates and inflation.